Close

 California poppies at Sky Farm Hermitage in Sonoma

 It varies a lot!
-In California, I’ve encountered spiritual directors who charge anywhere between $60 and $120 for a one-hour session, and I pay my own director $90 per session.
-I don’t know any spiritual director who doesn’t charge a fee or suggest a donation, though all the directors I know seem willing to adjust or even waive their fee at times, if money is an obstacle.
+In California, I’ve encountered spiritual directors who charge anywhere between $60 and $180 for a one-hour session.
+My current director does not charge, and she said that if I really wanted to pay, I could consider donating to one of her favorite charities, which I now do each month.
+Other than her (and she is exceptional!), I don’t know any spiritual director who doesn’t charge a fee or suggest a donation, though all the directors I know seem willing to adjust or even waive their fee at times, if money is an obstacle.
 Students in training programs often are not allowed to charge a fee for offering spiritual direction while they are students.

 I met a spiritual director who suggests to people that they pay her what they themselves earn in an equivalent amount of time.
 This seems awkward to me, but maybe it works for some people.
-Some spiritual directors ask that you make an (optional) donation to your favorite charity.
 Some spiritual directors are paid by a retreat center or church and therefore don’t charge a fee, or they ask that you donate to their umbrella organization.
 Some retreat centers offer low-cost spiritual direction when you pay for it as part of a package deal.